-At the Annual Education Summit of the Medical Oncology Association of Southern California, Tanya Dorff, MD, associate clinical professor of medicine and head of the Genitourinary Cancer Program at the City of Hope, discussed evolving practices in prostate and urothelial cancers as well as highlighted controversies in the treatment landscape such as the role of combination therapy in prostate cancer.
+At the Annual Education Summit of the Medical Oncology Association of Southern California, Tanya Dorff, MD, discussed evolving practices in prostate and urothelial cancers as well as highlighted controversies in the treatment landscape such as the role of combination therapy in prostate cancer.

 As the landscape of genitourinary cancers continues to evolve, clinical trials determine better strategies for treatment of patients with these diseases.